hexojs/site/source/docs/github-pages.md

     branch: master
   local-dir: public
 ```
+9. Once Travis CI finish the deployment, the generated pages can be found in the `gh-pages` branch of your repository
-9. In your GitHub repo's setting, navigate to "GitHub Pages" section and change Source is **gh-pages branch**.
+10. In your GitHub repo's setting, navigate to "GitHub Pages" section and change Source to **gh-pages branch**.
-10. Check the webpage at your-username.github.io.
+11. Check the webpage at *username*.github.io.

 ### Project page